Back to All Programs

 In February 2006, Vermont established appliance efficiency legislation through bill H.0253, An Act Relating to Establishing Energy Efficiency Standards For Certain Appliances.
 This Act created minimum efficiency standards for certain products sold or installed in Vermont.
 Note, standards for medium voltage dry-type distribution transformers and metal halide lamp fixtures have been pre-empted by federal standards.

 In May 2018, the Vermont Legislature passed H.410, an act relating to appliance efficiency, energy planning, and electric vehicle parking.
+Additionally, the state is phasing out the sale of fluorescent lighting.
+Screw-base CFL bulbs were phased out on February 17, 2023, and pin-base CFL and fluorescent tubes will be phased out on January 1, 2024.
 The following products with provisions included in the 2018 bill have an effective date of 01/01/2020 and are not preempted by federal law:

 *These acts include the National Appliance Energy Conservation Act of 1987, the Energy Policy Act of 1992, the Energy Policy Act of 2005, and the Energy Independence and Security Act of 2007.